Skip to content

 4. Workspace app integrations

-Google Voice for business provides a few helpful business features to growing brands.
+Google Voice for business provides a few helpful business features for growing brands.
 Unfortunately, they come with several limitations that may prevent you from keeping team members on the same page or scaling up.

 Let’s take a look at the cons of Google Voice for business: